USDAForestService/gdalraster/README.md

 Additional functionality includes:

-  - class \[`RunningStats`\]\[RunningStats-class\] calculates mean and
-    variance in one pass, and tracks the min, max, sum, and count (i.e., summary statistics on a data stream).
+  - class `RunningStats` calculates mean and variance in one pass, and tracks the min, max, sum, and count (i.e., summary statistics on a data stream).
 The memory usage of a RunningStats object is negligible, and input can be intermittent.
 It scales to large datasets for applications such as raster zonal statistics.
-  - class \[`CmbTable`\]\[CmbTable-class\] identifies and counts unique combinations of integer values using a hash table.
+  - class `CmbTable` identifies and counts unique combinations of integer values using a hash table.
   - `combine()` overlays multiple rasters so that a unique ID is assigned to each unique combination of input values.
 Pixel counts for each unique combination are obtained, and combination IDs are